 What is a SERP and why does it matter?

 SERP stands for Search Engine Results Page.
 When you enter a search term into Google, the search engine will return a list of matching results based on their algorithms.
+Google’s search engine position analysis is based on keyword rankings and how well the content is displayed to the user.
+This allows Google to show the user what is most related to their search.
 For example, when you enter the search phrase, “What is a SERP” into Google’s search engine, it will return about 7 million results.
 Google will also tell you how long it took them to return that many results, in this case, just 0.74 seconds.

 Right below that, you’ll see what Google’s algorithm has decided is the best match for your search term, such as a definition from Wikipedia.
 You may get results for similar queries, which Google outlines in a box called “People also ask” with dropdown selections for answers.
 Depending on what you searched for from recipes to products, you’ll get a variety of different results designed specifically for that kind of query.